MSU HRPP Manual Section 2-2-B

 Subpart K

 Subpart K provides the basic ethical requirements for third-party human research for pesticides involving intentional exposure of non-pregnant, non-nursing adults.
-Except as provided in 40 CFR 26.1101(c), this subpart applies to all research initiated on or after September 23, 2019 involving intentional exposure of a human subjects to:
+Except as provided in 40 CFR 26.1101(c), this subpart applies to all research initiated on or after September 23, 2019 involving intentional exposure of a human subject to:

 (1) Any substance if, at any time prior to initiating such research, any person who conducted or supported such research intended either to submit results of the research to EPA for consideration in connection with any action that may be performed by EPA under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) (7 U.S.C.
 136-136y) or section 408 of the Federal Food, Drug, and Cosmetic Act (FFDCA) (21 U.S.C.
 346a), or to hold the results of the research for later inspection by EPA under FIFRA or section 408 of FFDCA; or